 - Soil rooms with urine and feces, both of which can be health hazards

-- Steal birdseed from feeders and scares songbirds off
+- Steal birdseed from feeders and scare songbirds off

 How & Why to Get Rid of Squirrels

-Squirrels are a nuisance—it seems like they are always around and causing trouble.
-In order to fully get rid of them, there are a few steps you can take as a homeowner, but you should leave most of the work to the professionals at Wildlife X Team®.
-Before you call Wildlife X Team® at (817) 431-3007, you can take steps like restricting access to birdfeeders and applying repellents to the area.
+Squirrels are indubitably a nuisance—it seems like they're always scampering nearby.
+Leave the hard job of squirrel removal to the professional technicians at Wildlife X Team®.
+Before you call Wildlife X Team® at (817) 431-3007, there are some DIY landscape steps you can take, including restricting access to birdfeeders and applying squirrel repellents to the area.

 More About Squirrels